Coursework Program

 Summary Checklist

-These requirements are summarized in the check lists ("Checklist for the Ph.D.
+These requirements are summarized in the checklists ("Checklist for the Ph.D.
 Degree" and "Summary of Graduate Coursework for Ph.D.
 Degree" forms).
 It is the responsibility of the student to maintain these checklists, and to have them approved by the Major Adviser and Graduate Program Head prior to graduation.

 Doctoral Advisory Committee Participation

-The doctoral advisory committee has the responsibility to review the courses and credits proposed by the student and the thesis adviser and to suggest changes essential for the education and development of the candidate.
+The doctoral advisory committee has the responsibility to review the courses and credits proposed by the student and the academic adviser and to suggest changes essential for the education and development of the candidate.
 The results of the competency evaluation will help to establish any subject matter deficiencies or special requirements.
 The committee helps ensure that the student is properly trained in a sub-field of the major field and has a perspective of the field in general.